 He was awarded a prestigious UIPA scholarship to undertake his PhD at SPHCM.
 His PhD topic was 'A mixed-methods study of sex work and the HIV prevention environment for female sex workers in Bangladesh'.
 Earlier, Dr Huda did a Bachelor of Social Sciences (by research) and Master of Social Sciences in Sociology (by research on HIV prevention) from the University of Dhaka, Bangladesh and earned first-class (fourth position in order of merit) and 3.80/4 out of 225 students, respectively.
 Due to his excellent academic results, the University of Dhaka awarded him the ‘SM Hall Scholarship’.

 My Research Supervision

-Dr Huda has been working as a full-time lecturer in Health Sociology and sessional academic in Public Health-related courses at various institutions in Australia (UNSW, WSU, SCEI, and ACU) and Bangladesh (GUB and IUB) for nearly six years.
+Dr Huda has been working as a full-time lecturer in Health Sociology and sessional academic in Public Health-related courses at various institutions in Australia (UNSW, WSU, USYD, SCEI, and ACU) and Bangladesh (GUB and IUB) for nearly six years.
 Currently, he is working as a sessional lecturer or academic at three institutions, such as UNSW, WSU, and SCEI.
 In these academic roles, he became involved in activities such as lecturing, tutoring, conducting practical classes on marking assignments, student consultations and other administrative tasks on-campus, online or a combination of both.
 He is also a Guest Lecturer in Communicable Disease Control at UNSW.